getporter/porter/docs/content/blog/2023-roadmap.md

     Credentials applicable to one mixin are not exposed to other unrelated mixins or scripts in the bundle.
   * Achieve significant performance improvements due to improved reuse of cached image layers.

-All of this relies upon the Advanced Dependencies feature first, so this will be delivered after that work is completed.
+All these features rely upon the Advanced Dependencies feature, so these will be delivered after that work is completed.

 ## Signing and SBOMs